Catddly/Seagull-Engine/README.md

 - Simple IBL And PBR Rendering
 Now have brdf implemented.
 PBR Lighting and PBR camera need to be done later.

+- Some Common Render Techs
+For now deferred rendering...(will be more in the future)

 - Frame Graph(Or Render Graph) Based Render System
 RenderPasses are constructed into nodes, it is easy to figure out the dependencies between renderpass and easy to do custom rendering.